szyb/synoscripts/DailyWallpaper/README.md

 This instruction works only for DSM 7.
-For DSM 6 please switch to the master branch
+For DSM 6 please switch to the dsm6 branch

 ### Requirements
 * root access